|Pilot 1st Lt. Carroll C. McGlasson

 Radio S/Sgt.
 Donald G. Murray (WIA)

 Ditched September 12, 1943

-Built by Martin.
+Built by Martin in Baltimore, Maryland.
 Delivered to the U. S. Army.
 Ferried overseas via Hawaii to Australia.

 Assigned to the 5th Air Force, 22nd Bombardment Group, 19th Bombardment Squadron.
 Nicknamed "Reluctant Dragon".